Get access to everything we publish when you sign up for Outside+.

 What do athletes with DSD say?

-Semenya, who attempted to qualify for the Tokyo Games in the 5,000 meters but was unsuccessful, has framed it as a discrimination and human rights issue.
+Semenya, who will race in the 5,000 meters at the World Athletics Championships, has framed it as a discrimination and human rights issue.
 After the Swiss court dismissed her case she said, “I will continue to fight for the human rights of female athletes, both on the track and off the track, until we can all run free the way we were born.
 I know what is right and will do all I can to protect basic human rights, for young girls everywhere.”

 At the 2021 Olympics, Mboma ran a new world record for woman under 20 years old, 21.81 seconds, although her favored event is the 400 meters, which she was banned from competing in.
 In Tokyo, she was asked by reporters how she felt about not being able to race the 400.
 She declined to comment, but said she was happy with her silver in the 200.
 “I just keep my head down and concentrate on the 200 meters.
 I got a medal.”